cs1302uga/cs1302-gallery/README.md

    t.start();
    ```
    The call to `t.setDaemon(true)` prevents this newly created thread from
-   delaying program termination in the case where the main JavaFX terminates
+   delaying program termination in the case where the main JavaFX thread terminates
    first.
 After the call to `t.start()`, both the exising JavaFX thread and the
    newly created thread are executing concurrently.
 You cannot assume
    that statements in either thread execute in any predetermined order.